Committees of the College

 Volunteer Opportunities with Committees

-Our diverse array of committees offer both Registrants and members of the public a wide breadth of opportunities to contribute their valuable skills and time towards our valuable mission of protecting the public and supporting safe practice.
+Our committees offer both registrants and members of the public a wide range of opportunities to contribute their knowledge, skills and time towards meeting our mission of protecting the public and supporting safe naturopathic practice.

-Each committee plays a unique and vital role, and requires various time commitments and proficiencies.
-Short descriptions with approximate time commitments can be found below, and a complete list of committee terms of reference can be found here.
+Each committee has a unique role and varying time commitments.
+Short descriptions with approximate time commitments can be found below, and a complete list of committee Terms of Reference can be found here.

 Registration Committee

-If you are interested in entry-to-practice and registration issues, consider the Registration Committee.
-It makes policy recommendations to Council to ensure that the College’s registration practices are fair, objective, transparent and impartial.
-It is also responsible for assessing applicants’ qualifications and making decisions about:
+If you are interested in examinations, entry-to-practice and registration issues, consider the Registration Committee.
+This committee oversees the examinations, entry-to-practice and annual registration renewal programs of the College by establishing and administering policies governing the programs.
+Overall, the committee is responsible to ensure that the College’s registration practices are fair, objective, transparent and impartial.

-Time Commitment: This committee meets 9 to 10 times per year for half a day.
+Time Commitment: This committee meets approximately 10 times per year for half a day.
 A half-day of preparation time can also be expected.

 Inquiries, Complaints and Reports Committee

-The Regulated Health Professions Act,1991 (RHPA) requires the College to investigate complaints and reports about members’ professional conduct, competence or fitness to practice.
-The ICRC determines the most appropriate actions to handle complaints and reports so that the public is protected and NDs are supported to provide naturopathic services that are in keeping with the standards of the profession.
+If you are interested in matters relating to professionalism, competence or fitness to practice, the Inquiries, Complaints and Reports Committee (ICRC) may be of interest to you.
+The ICRC oversees the investigations of complaints and reports about registrants and determines the most appropriate actions to handle complaints and reports so that the public is protected and NDs are supported.
 Committee members are trained to conduct their work in keeping with the RHPA and to adjudicate matters fairly.
 Committee members are trained to apply fair and transparent Committee procedures and are supported by the College and Legal Counsel.

 Time Commitment: This committee meets a minimum of 12 times per year for a full day meeting, with emergency teleconference calls as needed.
 A full day of preparation time can also be expected.